Nudging - Possibilities, Limitations and Applications in European Law and Economics

 This volume is a result of the flourishing annual Law and Economics Conference held at the law faculty of the University of Lucerne.
 The conferences have been instrumental in establishing a strong and ever-growing Law and Economics movement in Europe, providing unique insights in the challenges faced by Law and Economics when applied in European legal traditions.

-policy-making, nudging, paternalism, manipulation, indoctrination, Law and Economics Conference
+policy-making, nudging, paternalism, manipulation, indoctrination, Law and Economics Conference, economics, incentives

-Tor, Avishalom and Mathis, Klaus, "Nudging - Possibilities, Limitations and Application in European Law and Economics" (2016).
+Tor, Avishalom and Mathis, Klaus, "Nudging - Possibilities, Limitations and Applications in European Law and Economics" (2016).
 Books.
 295.